Remote Consultations in Mental Health: Learning from Evaluation ReportSeptember 28, 2021

 Two reviews were conducted.
 One ‘Umbrella Review’ on the evidence pre-COVID-19 and a systematic review of evidence during the pandemic

-We conducted an ‘umbrella review’, also known as a ‘review of reviews’, of research literature and evidence-based guidance on remote working in mental health, including both qualitative and quantitative literature, conducted and published prior to the COVID-19 pandemic.
-The aim was to identify the pre-COVID-19 literature on guidance, effectiveness, implementation and economic effectiveness of remote working in mental health.
+We conducted an ‘umbrella review’, also known as a ‘review of reviews’, of research literature and evidence-based guidance on remote consultations in mental health, including both qualitative and quantitative literature, conducted and published prior to the COVID-19 pandemic.
+The aim was to identify the pre-COVID-19 literature on guidance, effectiveness, implementation and economic effectiveness of remote consultations in mental health.
 Nineteen reviews met our criteria, reporting on 239 studies and 20 guidance documents.
 The review included studies on telephone counselling, videoconferencing for diagnosis, therapy and education across a range of diagnoses.

-We also conducted a systematic review of the evidence on remote working in mental health services during the COVID-19 pandemic.
+We also conducted a systematic review of the evidence on remote consultations in mental health services during the COVID-19 pandemic.
 Our aims were to identify the adoption and impact of remote “telemental” mental health approaches and facilitators or barriers to optimal implementation.
 Seventy-seven relevant papers were synthesized.

 - Workstream two – Trustwide patient and staff surveys on remote consultations